syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-I> Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format and hence XlsIO.
+N> Excel allows the addition of a maximum of three conditions for the same cell in the Biff8 format and hence XlsIO.
 However, this restriction is removed from Excel 2007 formats.

-I> The conditional formats for a single range should be added in descending order of priority in XlsIO.
+N> The conditional formats for a single range should be added in descending order of priority in XlsIO.

 When proper criteria are met, the output file looks like the below one.